-How Long Does It Take All About Down® to Re-Cover My Comforter? - The average is two weeks.
-The busiest time of the year is September through January when it can take up to three to four weeks to fulfill orders.
-Our least busy time is in the spring.
+How Long Does It Take All About Down® to Re-Cover My Comforter? - It takes about is four to five weeks.
 If you can’t bear to be separated from your comforter for any length of time, let us know and we can make special arrangements to get it back to you as soon as possible.

 Your Down Is Kept Separate and Returned to You - All About Down® keeps your down separate from everyone else’s and returns it to you in your renovated down comforter.

 Down Comforter Re-Covering Can't Be Ordered Online - Find out here how to order the re-covering of a down comforter.